(Updated Nov. 28, 2018)

 Xarelto lawsuits are similar to lawsuits over Pradaxa, another newer-generation anticoagulant.
 Thousands of Pradaxa lawsuits were filed and consolidated in federal court, and millions of dollars in compensation were awarded to victims.

-Like Xarelto, Pradaxa (made by Boehringer Ingelheim) is marketed as superior to warfarin.
-Also like Xarelto, Pradaxa does not have an antidote to stop dangerous bleeding events and is marketed as being easier to use than warfarin.
+Like Xarelto, Pradaxa (made by Boehringer Ingelheim) is marketed as superior to and easier to use than warfarin.
+Also like Xarelto, Pradaxa did not have an antidote to stop dangerous bleeding events when it was first approved.

 Widespread patient harm from Pradaxa led to about 4,000 lawsuits being filed as part of a multidistrict litigation (MDL).
 The MDL settled in 2014 for $650 million.